Sher Miandad Khan: Career

 He has given his qawwali performances of sufiana kalam at many international music fairs and shows including in the United States, Switzerland, India and Singapore.
 Sher Miandad and his qawwali group has performed for Pakistan Television and Radio Pakistan.
 His qawwali group has performed in Geneva, Switzerland and Oslo, Norway and have won some international music awards also.
+Sher Miandad has a keen following in Europe, America and India.

+After a live concert in 2016, Sher Miandad is quoted as saying:

+"Sufi music can act as a balm to heal the wounds, which our society is suffering from at the moment as a result of extremism and sectarianism".